Explicit (text)

-The explicit (from Latin explicitus est, "it is unrolled", as applied to scrolls) of a text or document is either a final note indicating the end of the text and often including information about its place, date and authorship or else the final few words of the text itself.
+The explicit (from explicitus est; lit. 'it is unrolled', as applied to scrolls) of a text or document is either a final note indicating the end of the text and often including information about its place, date and authorship; or the final few words of the text itself.
 In the first case, it is similar to a colophon but always appearing at the end of the text.
 In the second case, it corresponds to the incipit, the first few words of a text.
-The end is also referred to as desinit, 'it is finished'.
+The end is also referred to as desinit, "it is finished".